VEDAs-Lab/EBIS/README.md

 #### Download Link
 * If you want to access the dataset, please read the instructions in this <a href="https://github.com/VEDAs-Lab/EBIS/tree/main/commitments">folder</a> carefully, sign the corresponding commitment file and send it to vedas.cs@gmail.com.
-After receiving your request, we will rely with the download link soon.
+After receiving your request, we will reply with the download link soon.
 * Notice that **requests with unsatisfactory information will not be accepted.**